xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

-A `package` is a unit of software distribution.
+A `cdlPackage` is a unit of software distribution.
 It is also a configuration option in that users can choose whether or not a particular package is loaded into the configuration, and which version of that package should be loaded.
 It is also a component in that it can contain additional components and options in a hierarchy.

-A `package` can have most of the properties and behaviour of a `cdlComponents`, but with some limitations (see the Unavailable properties below)
+A `cdlPackage` can have most of the properties and behaviour of a `cdlComponents`, but with some limitations (see the Unavailable properties below)

-The top-level XCDL script for a package should begin with a `package` object.
+The top-level xCDL script for a package should begin with a `cdlPackage` object.

 ### Containers